pranjaladhi/ISS_tracker/README.md

 ### Requests to the API
 With the container running in the other terminal, requests can be made to the API.
 To start, run the line:
-> `curl localhost:5000/help`
+#### > `curl localhost:5000/help`

 This will output brief descriptions of all the available routes in the API.
-The output may look like:
+The output will look like:
 ```
 Usage: curl 'localhost:5000[OPTIONS]'